jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 **Goal: Prepare the PulseSensor board.**

 PulseSensor units will either come soldered with pins or with wires.
-The OSSMM requires wires.\
+The OSSMM requires wires.

-\
-Even if the unit comes with wires it is recommended to switch them to better quality silicone insulated ones.
+Even if the unit comes with wires it is recommended replacing them with high-quality silicone-insulated wires.
 This will prolong the durability and longevity of the device, and make later assembly easier.

+Note: Future designs may permit the PulseSenor to only require pins.
+Wires coming from the MCU could terminate with female Dupont connectors which would mate with these pins.
+This would have several benefits.
+However, the current design does not lend itself to this.

 <br>
 <div align="center">